-PIM + Gatsby = JAMStack Ecommerce
+PIM + Gatsby = Jamstack eCommerce

-Scaleout testing should always be part of your deployment procedures and in this case we used Loader.io from the guys at SendGrid.
-Remember this is deployed using the free tier Crystallize and with our open source Gatsby boilerplate and deployed on Zeit Now using their free tier hosting plan as an experiment.
+Scaleout testing should always be part of your deployment procedures, and in this case, we used Loader.io from the guys at SendGrid.
+Remember this is deployed using the free tier Crystallize account and with our open-source Gatsby JS ecommerce boilerplate and deployed on Vercel using their free tier hosting plan as an experiment.

 The results are 30 000 successful requests during 60 seconds, 500 concurrent users, resulting in an average response time of 3ms.

 Not bad.
 Not bad at all.

 Truth to be told, many traditional and headless commerce solutions of today work well with Gatsby.
 That just shows the level of adoption of the framework and how rich their integration ecosystem is.
 Still, for most businesses deciding on an ecommerce platform is just a first step.
 Choosing a headless CMS like, for example, DatoCMS, Contentful, Prismic, or even WordPress for blog content is the next one.

 Unlike many other ecommerce platforms on the market, Crystallize is a complete product story engine allowing you to store classic product information and rich content i.e., everything you need to market and sell your product.

 No more complex relations between the product and content.
 One service for all.

 If you are more interested in launching eCommerce Apps for iOS and Android, check out our React Native eCommerce boilerplate.